 Buying the perfect rake is not as simple as going out and picking up the first one you set your eyes on.
 Different rakes have different purposes, and you must think about why you need a rake and select the right one for the job.
 This can be a challenge, especially for first-time buyers who don't know their thatch rake from their tines.

 If you feel overwhelmed by the large number of rakes available, you’ve come to the right place.
 At BestReviews, we researched rakes in depth to bring you the facts you need.
-As we investigated different products for our matrix, above, we did not accept any free rakes or other samples from manufacturers.
+As we investigated different products for our product list, above, we did not accept any free rakes or other samples from manufacturers.
 We do this in order to prevent the potential for bias in our recommendations.

 Read on to learn more about rakes.
 Our information will help you figure out which product is best for you.